muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

-# AquaTroll Project Data Pipeline
+# AquaTroll Logger Data Pipeline

-This project scrapes data from loggers, calibrates it, and emails the results.
+This project scrapes data from loggers, perfomrs daily calibrations then emails results.
 It is designed to be run automatically, using a cron job on a Raspberry Pi.

 ## Setup Instructions